HG Foundation

 - Long-Term Relationship: Partnership development takes 9-12 months.
 The Foundation seeks ongoing collaborations with potential for renewal based on impact data (see upReach and Generation France renewals).

 - Leverage Tech Network: The Foundation can provide more than funding - access to Hg's network of 30+ tech companies, 30,000 skilled employees, mentors, and internship opportunities.
-Show how you could utilize these resources.
+Show how you could utilise these resources.

 - Stay Connected: Sign up for the Foundation's newsletter and follow their LinkedIn for partnership announcements and strategic priorities.
 Build relationships over time rather than seeking immediate funding.